-(A) The trainer shall pay the vocational rehabilitation consumer involved in on-the-job (OJT) training a wage previously agreed upon by RSC and the trainer.
+(A) The trainer shall pay the eligible individual involved in on-the-job (OJT) training a wage previously agreed upon by OOD and the trainer.
 OJTs at no wage shall be prohibited.
 (See rule 3304-2-60 of the Administrative Code for supported employment OJT.)
 The fee for OJT shall be either:

-(B) To continue receiving RSC sponsorship, an undergraduate student shall maintain an accumulative "C" average (or equivalent).
+(B) To continue receiving OOD sponsorship, an undergraduate student shall maintain an accumulative "C" average (or equivalent).
 For a graduate or professional student, the grade standard shall be the school's grade requirement for graduation.
 For a student in any other training program, the grade standard shall be that established by the program.

-(E) The determination of least cost for the purpose of college training shall include consideration of an appropriate Ohio two-year college educational institution in accordance with rule 3304-2-52 of the Administrative Code, if the coursework needed is offered at a two-year institution and can meet the consumer's vocational rehabilitation needs.
+(E) The determination of least cost for the purpose of college training shall include consideration of an appropriate Ohio two-year college educational institution in accordance with rule 3304-2-52 of the Administrative Code, if the coursework needed is offered at a two-year institution and can meet the individual's vocational rehabilitation needs.

-(H) Post-secondary educational expenses shall be authorized based upon financial need.
+(F) Post-secondary educational expenses shall be authorized based upon financial need.

-(4) Consumers who receive supplemental security income (SSI) or social security disability insurance (SSDI), are provided post-secondary educational training services without applying the financial needs test .
+(3) Individuals who receive supplemental security income (SSI) or social security disability insurance (SSDI), are provided post-secondary educational training services without applying the financial needs test .

-(J) This rule is designed to implement "Title IV of the Workforce Investment Act," which contains the 1998 amendments to "The Rehabilitation Act of 1973."
+(H) This rule is designed to implement "Title IV of the Workforce Investment Act," which contains the 1998 amendments to "The Rehabilitation Act of 1973."

 Promulgated Under: 119.03

-Statutory Authority: 3304.16(A)
+Statutory Authority: 3304.15(C)(1)